tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 95 (DuFr).md

 - Kenzo [[Kenzo's Dream of Apollyon|dreams of Apollyon's escape]].
 ## Narrative

 We begin at [[The Silver Wolf]] in [[Zvervinka]], on the afternoon of April 15th, as the party plans with [[Roman]], the innkeeper and general fixer around town.
 The discussion revolves around travel arrangements, focusing on the procurement of horses, food, and the organization of meetings in the town to ensure a well-prepared departure. [[Roman]] also reports on the magic items available to purchase in the market, with the monster parts the party has brought, and some decisions are made.
-As lunch ends, Roman leaves to make various arrangements.
+As lunch ends, [[Roman]] leaves to make various arrangements.

 Over the afternoon and the next day, the party explores [[Zvervinka]].
 It is a town of contrasts, with the muddy, damp, and cold streets clustered by the river, home to woodcutters, furriers, and a substantial noyja community, while the wide streets on higher ground host the famous monster market and the attendant merchant houses, well-stocked inns, and alchemy shops.
 The evening before the next market day, the party dines with [[Jela Drask]], a member of the [[Rodnya Nivik]].
 She is curious, especially about [[Delwath]], having never met an [[Elves|elf]], and shares some broad details about the [[Rodnya]], primarily emphasizing that while the Rodnya are never in open conflict, there is competition for status.
 After a series of dragon attacks last winter that were mismanaged by [[Rodnya Voknaz]], they are particularly low status at the moment.

-Before departing [[Zvervinka]], the party acquires new magic from the monster market, in exchange for their dragon and ice worm treasure, and also speaks again with [[Lena Sorokina]], from whom they acquire their travel papers.
-Lena advises them to always keep their travel papers, and also to be careful as they get further west, as the giant bats of the vampire lord [[Rhodar von Glauer]] are dangerous.
+Before departing [[Zvervinka]], the party acquires new magic from the monster market, in exchange for their dragon and ice worm treasure, and also speaks again with [[Lena Sorokina]], from whom they acquire their travel papers. [[Lena Sorokina|Lena]] advises them to always keep their travel papers, and also to be careful as they get further west, as the giant bats of the vampire lord [[Rhodar von Glauer]] are dangerous.
 But, she mentions, negotiations are underway that should see peace on the western borders soon.

 Departing [[Zvervinka]] on April 20th, the party joins a merchant caravan led by [[Karel]], traveling south along the main road, muddy albeit passable.
 Over the next few days, they continued their journey, eventually reaching [[Volya]], a small trading post where they parted ways with [[Karel]].
 From here, the party turned west, following the [[Leis]] to the outskirts of [[Vedmakov]], and then across the [[Dalinka]] river valley to [[Yamgov]].
 The party approached the [[Voknaz Manor]] on May 1st, when they camped about 20 miles away.
 That evening, [[Kenzo]] dreamed of [[Apollyon]], slowing destroying the bonds that hold him in his tomb.